vivzqs/type-specific-direct-quadric-fitting/allquadricsdirect/readme.txt

 CAVEAT EMPTOR:

-Note that this code hasn't been extensively tested, or even (as far as I know) compiled by anyone other than me as of my writing this readme.
+Note that this code hasn't been extensively tested.
 I hope it works well as is, but let me know if there are issues and I may be able to help.

-ROADMAP:

-I don't have specific plans to extend this library, although I'm open to adding to it if I receive any feature requests.